My Counselling Philosophy

-I use a number of creative therapies as appropriate in my work such as Person Centered-therapy, Gestalt Therapy, Emotion Focused Therapy (EFT) and Art Therapy.
+I use a number of creative therapies as appropriate in my work such as Mindful Therapy, Art Therapy, Sandplay, and Person Centered-therapy.

-Below is a description of the benefits of each of the counseling methods I use.
+Below is a description of the benefits of some of the counselling methods I use.

 Art Therapy uses art as a way of personal expression to communicate your feelings.
 Your skill in art is irrelevant.
 The focus is on the process, rather than the end result.
 This means you do not have to be artistic to benefit from art therapy.